sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 expectations, for instance asserting that a method has been called, is referred to as *mocking*.

 You can use a *mock object* "as an observation point that is used to verify the indirect outputs of the SUT as it is exercised.
 Typically, the mock object also includes the functionality of a test stub in that it must return values to the SUT if it hasn't already failed the tests but the emphasis is on the verification of the indirect outputs.
 Therefore, a mock object is a lot more than just a test stub plus assertions; it is used in a fundamentally different way" (Gerard Meszaros).

-.. admonition:: Limitation: Automatic verification of expectations

-   Only mock objects generated within the scope of a test will be verified automatically by PHPUnit.
-Mock objects generated in data providers, for instance, or injected into the test using the ``@depends`` annotation will not be verified automatically by PHPUnit.

-Here is an example: suppose we want to test that the correct method, ``update()`` in our example, is called on an object that observes another object. :numref:`test-doubles.mock-objects.examples.SUT.php` shows the code for the ``Subject`` and ``Observer`` classes that are part of the System under Test (SUT).
+Here is an example: suppose we want to test that the correct method, ``update()`` in our example, is called on an object that observes another object.

+:numref:`test-doubles.mock-objects.examples.SUT.php` shows the code for the ``Subject`` class and the ``Observer`` interface that are part of the System under Test (SUT).

 .. code-block:: php
-    :caption: The Subject and Observer classes that are part of the System under Test (SUT)
+    :caption: Subject class and Observer interface that are part of the System under Test (SUT)
     :name: test-doubles.mock-objects.examples.SUT.php

     <?php declare(strict_types=1);
     use PHPUnit\Framework\TestCase;

-    class Subject
+    final class Subject
     {
-        protected $observers = [];
+        private array $observers = [];
-        protected $name;

-        public function __construct($name)
-        {
-            $this->name = $name;
-        }

-        public function getName()
-        {
-            return $this->name;
-        }

         public function attach(Observer $observer)
         {